Esconine/NightLight-Linux/README.md

 # NightLight-Linux
-A Proprietary Nightlight client for Dead by Daylight match stats tracking, custom icons and tools.
+A Proprietary ['Night Light'](https://nightlight.gg/) client for Dead by Daylight match stats tracking, custom icons and tools.

 > [!IMPORTANT]
-> Works only on Arch and Arch-based distributions
+> Works only on Arch and Arch-based distributions (SteamOS, CachyOS, EndeavourOS, Manjaro, Garuda, Artix and etc)

 ## Installation (Arch Linux)
 > [!NOTE]